How and When to File an Appeal

 Dayton, OH 45401-1947

 We will give you an answer to your appeal in writing within 15 calendar days from the date you contacted us unless we tell you a different date.
+If your appeal is extended by CareSource, CareSource will attempt to give you prompt oral notice of the delay and send you a letter within two calendar days, which includes your right to file a grievance.
+We will resolve your appeal as quickly as your health condition requires.

 If we reduce, suspend or stop services before you receive all of the approved services, you will get a letter from us.
 Your letter will tell you how you can keep receiving the services.
-The letter will also tell when you may have to pay for the services.
+The letter will also tell you when you may have to pay for the services.
 If your request for a covered service is not approved, you can ask the state to review our decisions or actions if you do not agree with us.
 This is called a state hearing.

 Expedited Decision